yifeng2019uwb/cloud-native-order-processor/README.md

 - ✅ **Transaction Management**: Atomic transactions with comprehensive audit trail
 - ✅ **Business Validation**: Comprehensive validation layer for all operations

-**Next Milestone**: Frontend implementation based on comprehensive design document! 🚀
+**Next Milestone**: **Frontend implementation** - All blockers resolved, ready to start! 🚀

+**🎯 Current Status**: All critical backend blockers have been resolved.
+The API Gateway now has complete route coverage for all backend services.
+Frontend development can proceed immediately using the comprehensive design document.